mrtazz/plustache/README.md

     template_t t;
     string result = t.render(template, ctx);

+## Installation
+Clone this repository:

+    git clone git://github.com/mrtazz/plustache.git

+Run the install task:

+    rake install prefix=installfolder

+This creates a dynamic library (OSX only at the moment) and copies the header files and library into $prefix/include and
+$prefix/lib respectively.

 ## Supported Functionality (as described in [the man page](http://mustache.github.com/mustache.5.html))
 * Variables
 * Sections